Karfearsw/KBE_TEST2/OTP/DEPLOYMENT.md

 These variables must be added in the Vercel dashboard under **Settings → Environment Variables** for the project.
 Re-deploy after saving changes.

+Vercel already sets `NODE_ENV=production` for build and runtime environments, so omit the variable entirely unless you have a compelling reason to override it.
+Leaving `NODE_ENV=development` in your production secrets forces Express to try booting the Vite development middleware, which is incompatible with the serverless function.

 ## 4. Database persistence

 Users, leads, activities, and related CRM records are inserted via the